 Foneas beach is slightly closer to Kardamyli, just 4 kilometers (2.5 miles) South.
 Although the way to Foneas is less spectacular (you can park your car in front of the beach), the beach itself is one of the most amazing places I have ever seen.

 Foneas lies in a much smaller bay than Delfinia, and the landscape here is extremely impressive.
 There is a cliffside cave, an underwater tunnel, and a giant rock in the middle of the beach.
-All surrounded by calm blue water.
+All surrounded by calm and clear blue water.

 What makes Foneas special, is the underwater life around the rocky coastline.
 Not many places in Greece are home to interesting and various species of fish.
 At Foneas, however, you will be surprised by the life that hides underneath the calm blue surface.